paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 ### Run the playbook in cwd

-Before you run the playbook, it is highly recommended for you go through the "Available roles" section below and see which roles require some customization from your end.
-This information is provided because of the fact that the defaults may not be adequate enough for all circumstances.
+Before you run the playbook, it is highly recommended for you go through the "Available roles" section below, and see which roles require some customization from your end - the defaults may not be adequate enough for all circumstances.

 >Enter your sudo password when prompted